Collective nuclear excitation and pulse propagation in single-mode x-ray waveguides

 with $q_\mathrm{\theta} = k_0 \cos \theta_\mathrm{in} - k_0 \Re\{ \nu_m\} \approx - k_0 (\theta_\mathrm{in} - \theta_m)\sin \theta_m $ and pulse area $A$ as previously defined.
 The mode angle is defined via $\cos \theta_m =\Re\{ \nu_m\}$.
-The exciton decays superradiantly with peak speedup of $1 + \zeta_m \Lambda_m / \Lambda_\mathrm{res}$ depending on ratio between off- and on-resonant attenuation lengths, as well as the mode coupling coefficient $\zeta_m$.
+Similar to NBD \cite{Kagan_JoPCSSP_1979,Shvydko_JoPCM_1989}, the exciton decays superradiantly with peak speedup of $1 + \zeta_m \Lambda_m / \Lambda_\mathrm{res}$ depending on ratio between off- and on-resonant attenuation lengths, as well as the mode coupling coefficient $\zeta_m$.
 Note that $\Lambda_m / \Lambda_\mathrm{res} = \rho \Lambda_m \sigma_\mathrm{res}$ ($\sigma_\mathrm{res}$: resonant cross section, $\rho$: number density of nuclei) gives the number of nuclei within the off-resonant absorption length (compare Ref. \cite{Adams_JoMO_2009}), clearly demonstrating the collective superradiant nature of the speedup, contrasting earlier interpretations based on an increase of the photon density of states \cite{Roehlsberger_PRL_2005}.
-Figure \ref{fig:expgitime}(b) shows the speedup from calculations with \eqref{eq:speedup} using the design parameters as well as from the experimental data.
-This simple mono-modal model already explains the observed peak speedup.
+Figure \ref{fig:expgitime}(b) shows the speedup from calculations (dashed line) with \eqref{eq:speedup} using the design parameters as well as the speedup from the experimental data (diamonds).
+This simple single-mode model already explains the observed peak speedup.
 It does not fully account for the increased angular resonance width, which can be attributed to the residual hyperfine splitting and angular divergence observed in the experiment \cite{supp}.
 Thus, we see that \eqref{eq:dynamics2} qualitatively reproduces both experiments.
+Notably, similar eigenmodes \eqref{eq:expdecay} are observed in crystals \cite{Shvydko_JoPCM_1989} and waveguides in grazing-incidence reflection geometry \cite{Roehlsberger__2021}.